roc-lang/roc/www/content/tutorial.md

 List.map ["A", "B", "C", 1, 2, 3] Num.isNegative
 ```

 The version that uses tags works because we aren't trying to call `Num.isNegative` on each element.
-Instead, we're using a `when` to tell when we've got a string or a number, and then calling either `Num.isNegative` or `Str.isCapitalized` depending on which type we have.
+Instead, we're using a `when` to tell when we've got a string or a number, and then calling either `Num.isNegative` or `Str.startsWith` depending on which type we have.

 We could take this as far as we like, adding more different tags (e.g. `BoolElem Bool.true`) and then adding more branches to the `when` to handle them appropriately.